lexycon002/staxtech_project_currency_converter/README.md

-Great job completing your currency converter project! 🎉 Here's a professional and engaging **README.md** write-up you can use or tweak for GitHub, your portfolio, or anywhere else you showcase your work:

 ## 💱 Currency Converter App

 This is a simple and interactive **Currency Converter** web app built with **React.js**.
 It allows users to convert between different currencies using **real-time exchange rates** fetched from an external API.
 The app also displays the flags of the selected countries for a more personalized experience.